 Instruments: Flute, Clarinet, Oboe, Alto Saxophone, Tenor Saxophone, Bassoon, Horn, B-Flat Trumpet, Bass Trombone, Euphonium, Tuba, Woodwinds, Saxophone, Brass, Trumpet, Trombone

-Instruments: Choir, Flute, Oboe, Horn, Cello, Viola, Bass Guitar, Tuba, Vocal, Woodwinds, Brass, Strings, Guitar
+Instruments: Choir, Flute, Oboe, Horn, Violin, Cello, Viola, Trumpet, Trombone, Bass Guitar, Percussion, Tuba, Vocal, Woodwinds, Brass, Strings, Guitar